DingJunyao/SunGet/README.md

 period - Rough period, two values:day,nighttime

-period_exact_chinese - Chinese exact period, seven values:上午,中午,下午,晚上,凌晨,白天,黑夜 (the last two values are only used when polar day and polar night)
+period_exact_chinese - Chinese exact period, seven values:上午,中午,下午,晚上,凌晨,白天,黑夜 (the last two values are only used in polar day and polar night)

-period_exact_western - Western exact period, seven values:morning,noon,afternoon,evening,night,day,nighttime (the last two values are only used when polar day and polar night)
+period_exact_western - Western exact period, seven values:morning,noon,afternoon,evening,night,day,nighttime (the last two values are only used in polar day and polar night)

 Please read **Note** to learning the rule of dividing the time into exact periods in this script.